Salomon Adv Skin 12 Running Hydration Vest Review

 The Salomon Adv Skin 12 vest doesn’t sit so low that it overheats your lower back.
 While it could potentially have more breathability if it had high-rise torso length, we think it sits just right.
 It's still easy to reach for items behind you, whereas higher-rise torso lengths on vests make it nearly impossible to get your gear without taking the pack off.

-When it comes to water resistance, there really is none, and we don’t fault the vest for this.
+When it comes to water resistance, there really is very little, and we don’t fault the vest for this.
 Water resistance isn’t standard on these running vests styles, especially when it comes to such stretchy fabric as is found on the Adv Skin.
 Other than DWR applications, waterproofness may come at the expense of more static fabrics with tighter weaves like Silnylon or polyesters found on waterproof backpacks and rain jackets.
+Salomon does use polyester fabric for the back panel separating the vest from the rear zippered compartment that offers cursory water resistance, though it doesn’t hold up to more than light sweat on a shorter run.

 If you need to waterproof anything in your pack, we’d recommend using the running pack equivalent of a backpacking pack liner.
 This waterproofing might be a heavy-duty Ziploc bag, a stuff sack or dry bag, or a small plastic bag mimicking a larger pack liner.